joshdowning/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 GH provides great DX for making updates, committing and creating PRs via the browser.
 The DX for reviewing PRs is also pretty powerful.

 #### When to use it
-Use Github GUI broswer when you -
+Use Github GUI browser when you:
 - have simple and only a few edits of the markdown files.
 - already know the syntax for adding internal links and adding images.
 - already know what you are going to write and you **don't** need many iterative commits to see if the result looks okay.
 In this case, using a local environment will be much faster (explain in the next section)